 The Paris Court declared itself competent to rule on all of TCL’s claims against Philips and ETSI.
 The Court held that there was a sufficient nexus between the TCL claims against Philips and ETSI, even if the two claims had separate legal bases: the membership agreement between ETSI and its members with respect to TCL’s claims against ETSI; and Philips’ promise to grant a FRAND license to potential licensees in accordance with ETSI IPR policy with respect to TCL’s claims against Philips.

-Furthermore, the Court stated that the promise to grant FRAND licnses to potential licensees made by SEPs holders pursuant to article 6.1 of the ETSI rules constituted a “stipulation pour autrui” (i.e. a third party beneficiary clause) that creates a direct contractual relationship between an ETSI member company (the SEPs holder) and a third party (a potential licensee, whether or not it is an ETSI member company).
+Furthermore, the Court stated that the promise to grant FRAND licenses to potential licensees made by SEPs holders pursuant to article 6.1 of the ETSI rules constituted a “stipulation pour autrui” that creates a direct contractual relationship between an ETSI member company (the SEPs holder) and a third party (a potential licensee, whether or not it is an ETSI member company).

 Last but not least, it should be noted that the judgment also stated that since both the ETSI membership agreement and the ETSI rules are governed by French law, the Paris High Court may be inclined to retain jurisdiction in future cases relating to FRAND licenses based on a potential violation of the ETSI IPR rules.